 Fitbit Alta HR

-That was our list of the best heart rate monitors, heart rate monitor watches, and heart rate monitor fitness trackers.
+That was our list of the best heart rate monitors, heart rate watches, and heart rate fitness trackers.
 Did we miss anything?
 What do you think of our list?
 We’d love to hear what you have to say in the comment section below.